It was another absolutely crazy day on the political front in the U.S. and you know what that means: record high stock prices!

 “Puigdemont has a five-day deadline to clarify if he declared independence,” Rajoy told parliament Wednesday.
 After that, he’s got “until 10am on Oct.
 19 to rectify situation,” Rajoy added.
 Draw your own conclusions there.

 Oil was up a third day after OPEC lifted its demand forecasts for this year and although WTI is solidly above $50, it’s the same old dynamic.
 “A lot below $50 and producers do produce a lot less, but conversely, much over $55, there is going to be a lot of extra production.
 We’re range-bound, but it’s $50-$55 and not $45- $50,” Jay Hatfield, a portfolio manager at the InfraCap MLP exchange-traded fund, remarked.

 Japanese stocks are of course riding high, sitting at their highest levels in over a decade as economic optimism and ultra-accommodative policy support ahead of this month’s snap election:

 Oh, and South Korean shares tacked on another 1% today and have now left “fire and fury” in the rearview:

-Ultimately, there’s only one question worth asking: what happens when the flow dries up?…NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Ultimately, there’s only one question worth asking: what happens when the flow dries up?…NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.